Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 title: The failures of modern agile frameworks
 author: Carlos Kelkboom
 date: 2023-08-24
-published: true
+published: false
 tags: Programming Agile
 ---

 > I do not pander, I do not soften words and I do not expect everyone to agree with this article.
   I don't even think everyone will *understand* this article.
-With that said, I want to preface my writing with a general explenation.
+With that said, I want to preface my writing with a general explanation.
 I love software and I love quality.
 This article is more a love letter to engineering than a critique on Scrum.
 If you *do* want to read this as a critique, I will not hold it against you...